For information on hepatitis in general, see Hepatitis A on this website.

 - Piercing the skin with equipment which has not been properly cleaned and sterilised (eg 'needlestick injuries');

-- The virus entering the body through minor cuts and abrasions if contact is made with infected blood, blood products, or sometimes other body fluids.
+- The virus entering the body through minor cuts and abrasions if contact is made with infected blood or blood products.

 However, in Australia the majority of people with hepatitis C are injecting drug users infected through the sharing of needles and syringes and other injecting equipment.